statamic/docs/content/collections/extending-docs/bard.md

 ## ProseMirror Rendering

-If you have created a mark on the JS side to be used inside the Bard fieldtype, you will need to be able to render it on the PHP side (in your views).
+If you have created a mark or node on the JS side to be used inside the Bard fieldtype, you will need to be able to render it on the PHP side (in your views).

 The Bard `Augmentor` class is responsible for converting the ProseMirror structure to HTML.

-You can use the `addMark` method to bind a [Mark](https://github.com/ueberdosis/prosemirror-to-html) class into the renderer.
+You can use the `addMark` and `addNode` methods to bind a [Mark or Node](https://github.com/ueberdosis/prosemirror-to-html) class into the renderer.
 Your service provider's `boot` method is a good place to do this.

 ``` php